Frequently Asked Questions

 Does AMI fund my travel to get there?

-AMI is unable to pay for travel expenses for interviews or to move to the Allegheny Farm.
-AMI staff will make a good faith effort to help coordinate rides to Phase I from local airports as able.
+Applicants with financial needs are encouraged to apply for scholarship funds to offset gear purchases or travel to the Fellowship as part of their application.
+AMI does not currently reimburse Fellows for travel expenses for interviews or to move to the Allegheny Farm.
+AMI staff will make a good faith effort to help coordinate rides to the farm from local airports as able.

 What will I learn?

-Through hands-on experience, workshops, field trips, and trainings, Farm Fellows will learn:
+Through hands-on experience, workshops, field trips, and training, Farm Fellows will learn:

 Organic methods for fruit and vegetable production